-- Additional contribution – Commonly referred to as annuity payment in financial jargon, investments can be done without them.
-However, any additional contributions during the life of an investment towards principal will result in more accrued return and a higher end amount.
+- Additional contribution – Commonly referred to as annuity payment in financial jargon, investments can be made without them.
+However, any additional contributions during the life of an investment will result in a more accrued return and a higher end value.

 Different Types of Investments

-Our Investment Calculator can be used for mostly any investment opportunity that can be simplified to the variables above.
+Our Investment Calculator can be used for almost any investment opportunity that can be simplified to the variables above.
 The following is a list of some common investments.
 The investment options available are far beyond what was listed.

 Buying bonds from companies that are highly rated for being low-risk by the mentioned agencies is much safer, but this earns a lower rate of interest.
 Bonds can be bought for the short or long term.

 Short-term bond investors want to buy a bond when its price is low and sell it when its price has risen, rather than holding the bond to maturity.
 Bond prices tend to drop as interest rates rise, and they typically rise when interest rates fall.
 Within different parts of the bond market, differences in supply and demand can also generate short-term trading opportunities.